-V.G Equity Planning and Support: Based on data from Instructional Research from the 2014-15 year, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
+V.G Equity Planning and Support: Based on data from Instructional Research from the past few years, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
 We have described some of our specific responses to this concern earlier in section III of this report.